 Preparing yourself for the process of divorce is rarely easy – no matter how many books you read or how often you listen to Dr. Phil.
 In addition to the legal matters, you may need help with managing your resentments and worries, working effectively with your ex, developing a parenting plan, and coming to terms with your new financial situation.
-These are the principle reasons spouses seeking a divorce in Texas often turn first to lawyers to guide them – the process seems too fraught with emotional and practical landmines to manage on their own.
+These are the principle reasons divorcing spouses often turn first to lawyers to guide them – the process seems too fraught with emotional and practical landmines to manage on their own.
 But asking a lawyer to help every step of the way is expensive – particularly when paying a lawyer’s regular fee for advice in areas for which they are not trained, like what to tell the children or how to handle an angry text from your ex.
 This problem is even more acute for couples managing their own divorce without lawyers: Who do they turn to when they hit an impasse or are worried they are making bad agreements?

 Whether you are using a lawyer or an online-service, one resource for any divorcing spouse facing such challenges is a divorce coach.
-Often charging less than half of an attorney’s regular fee and trained to provide a “flexible process to support, motivate and guide people through divorce based on their particular interests, needs and concerns” (American Bar Association), divorce coaches can be a cost effective way for couples to get guidance and information to supplement their lawyer’s work or to manage their own divorce.
+Often charging less than half of an attorney’s regular fee and trained to provide a “flexible process to support, motivate and guide people through divorce based on their particular interests, needs and concerns” (American Bar Association), divorce coaches can be a cost-effective way for couples to get guidance and information to supplement their lawyer’s work or to manage their own divorce.

 Who are divorce coaches?